Keyword Research

 Adding related keywords to a page is a smart strategy for increasing topical relevance.
 At the same time, trying to target too many keywords on the same page may dilute their relevance and make it more difficult to rank.

-When to create separate pages for each keywordHow to group related keywords together
+• When to create separate pages for each keyword

 We wanted to do better.

-6. Tracking keyword rankings
+6. Tracking Keyword Rankings

-If you’re a consultant, agency, in-house SEO, or simply work for yourself, you want to know how your keywords perform in search engines.
+Whether you’re a consultant, agency, in-house SEO, or simply work for yourself, you want to know how your keywords perform in search engines.

 Traditionally, keyword tracking was synonymous with “ranking” — but times have changed.
-Today, with personalization, localization, and shifting competitive environments, keyword tracking has grown much more sophisticated.In this chapter, we’ll cover:
+Today, with personalization, localization, and shifting competitive environments, keyword tracking has grown much more sophisticated.

-Traditional keyword rankingLocal rank trackingRank indexesShare of Voice (SOV) and visibility
+• Share of Voice (SOV) and visibility

 By the end of this chapter, you’ll understand which type of keyword tracking is right for you, and how to report these numbers to the people who matter.

-7. Keyword research tools and resources
+7. Keyword Research Tools and Resources

 Bonus time!

-We hope you enjoy!
-Let us know what you think in the comments below.Sign up for The Moz Top 10, a semimonthly mailer updating you on the top ten hottest pieces of SEO news, tips, and rad links uncovered by the Moz team.
-Think of it as your exclusive digest of stuff you don’t have time to hunt down but want to read!
+Sign up for The Moz Top 10, a semimonthly mailer updating you on the top ten hottest pieces of SEO news, tips, and rad links uncovered by the Moz team.
+Think of it as your exclusive digest of content you don’t have time to hunt down but want to read!